 Add all the ingredients to your slow cooker, except for the spinach and pasta, ending with the broth last.
 Give a good stir and cook:

 Add spinach during the last 30 minutes of cooking.
-Cook the pasta according to package directions.
+Cook the pasta according to package directions, adding to the soup once it has finished cooking.
+Remove bay leaves before serving.

 Serve with squeeze of lemon and parsley overtop.
 Pairs great with Artisan Bread!